 Yesterday I released a solo piano tutorial about this song, and just felt like really playing it today.
 Sorry I added my voice! :-) It's more fun that way!
 Beach Boys - God Only Knows

 I love this song.
-There's a scat solo in the middle and an instructional video for how to play the piano part in my next video!
+There's a scat solo in the middle and an instructional video for how to play the piano part in my next video - Funk Piano Tutorial: Just The Two Of Us!

 Alpine Field - The first track off of my first album Up Till Now; the title track, in fact.
 I felt like revisiting it today but solo, and with Rhodes.

-Purchase the worksheet from the video - 5$
+Purchase the worksheet from the video -[PDF 5$]

 Rock, pop, jazz, and classical pianists will be able to learn and play this timeless Beach Boys' classic after watching this tutorial!
 If you'd like to support me, you can do so here: https://paypal.me/aimn To get a pdf of the lead sheet please visit my shop.